Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Experiments

-We quantify the robustness of learned policies against transition dynamics uncertainty.
+We quantify the robustness of learned policies against transition dynamics uncertainty as follows.
 We generate an $M\times M$ grid of perturbed environments $\mathcal{P}= \{P_{i,j}|1 \leq i,j \leq M\}$ by varying two physical parameters, such as body mass and surface friction.
-We then design a metric called $\rho$-robustness.
-This metric captures the worst-case performance within a specific ``attack radius'' $\rho$ on the perturbation grid measured by the $L_\infty$-norm distance from the nominal environment at the grid center.
+We then design a metric called $\rho$-robustness to capture worst-case performance within a specific ``attack radius'' $\rho$ on the perturbation grid, measured by the $L_\infty$-norm distance from the nominal environment at the grid center.
 Given a policy $\pi$ and $\rho \in \{0,1,\cdots, \lfloor \frac{M}{2} \rfloor \}$, $\pi$'s $\rho$-robustness is the minimum of the average episode reward over all environments at radius $\rho$: